ethan-stone/obsidian-vault-dnd/Cosmic Crossway.md

 Connects the land between [[Etheria]] and [[Fantasia]].
 It is only active at night and there are a series of towers with shops and hotels to stay in during the day time.
-There is a bell system to indicate when the bridge is going to start shutting down.
+There is an amplifier to message everyone on the bridge

-Central tour is
+Central tour is basically a city.